Maritime cyber-threat research and development: unique hardware-based platform to replicate, risk-assess and add resilience to any ship’s bridge

 While relatively well understood in most sectors, it is becoming clear that, although the maritime sector is becoming more technologically advanced, it is not well protected against cyber or cyber-physical attacks and accidents.

-Drawing on extensive track record of research in areas looking at areas including:
+They draw on an extensive track record of research in areas including:

 - threats and impacts in maritime cyber security